 Unique Repair/Rehab Loan

-FHA offers a unique product to help people make improvements and/or repairs to their home.
-This loan is called the 203k and can be used in several ways.
+FHA offers a unique product to help people make improvements and/or repairs to their homes.
+This type of loan is called the 203k and can be used in several ways.

 Purchase and Minor Repairs

 There are a few limitations on how the money can be spent with the streamline option.
-Basically, the money is intended for minor repairs or slight improvements.
+The money is intended for minor repairs or slight improvements.

 The other type of FHA 203k is called the standard version.
 It has very few limits on how the money can be spent.
 The amount of money that can be loaned is based on the maximum loan amount for the county and the customer’s debt-to-income ratios.
-This program will allow customers to totally renovate the home.
+This program will allow customers to renovate their homes.

 For the standard version, a certified home contractor must be used and certain lending rules will need to be followed.